← The Ultimate Guide to Succeeding on Shopify

 Shopify SEO: avoiding poor quality backlinks

-Developing an effective **online presence** for **your Shopify store** requires clean and sustainable SEO.
+Developing an effective online presence for your Shopify store requires clean and sustainable SEO.
 The trap?
-Poor quality backlinks, capable of dragging down your rankings.
-The first step is to recognize them, then understand their effects, before undertaking a methodical clean-up.
-Throughout this page, you will also find, in the right places, links to useful resources — for example, to **understand the role of backlinks in SEO** or to **design a link-building strategy** that stands the test of time.
+Poor quality backlinks, capable of dragging your rankings down.
+The first step is to recognize them, then understand their effects, before undertaking a methodical cleanup.
+Throughout this page, you will also find, in the right place, links to useful resources—for example, to understand the role of backlinks in SEO or to design a link-building strategy that stands the test of time.

 A backlink is a link from a third-party site to yours.
-Well-chosen, it can **amplify your store's SEO visibility**.
+Well chosen, it can amplify your store's SEO visibility.
 Poorly chosen, it sends Google a signal of manipulation.
-The goal is therefore not "to have more links," but to have links that genuinely help the user... and thus the algorithm.
+The goal is therefore not "to have more links," but to have links that genuinely help the user... and therefore the algorithm.

 1.1 Warning signs

-Before pulling out the toolbox, identify typical patterns.
-Here, for informational purposes, are the sources that most often cause problems — and why they drag your signals down:
+Before you get out your toolkit, identify typical patterns.
+Here, for illustrative purposes, are the sources that most often cause problems—and why they drag your signals down:

-• **Large-scale automation**: mass-created profiles, spam comments, "catch-all" directories.
+• Large-scale automation: mass-created profiles, spam comments, "junk" directories.

 • Link farms / PBNs: networks created to manipulate SERPs, without a real audience.

-• **Orphan and off-topic pages**: no useful internal links, theme unrelated to your niche.
+• Orphaned and off-topic pages: no useful internal links, theme unrelated to your niche.

-• **Duplicated / weak content**: aggregators, scrapers, sites with dubious editorial quality.
+• Duplicated / thin content: aggregators, scrapers, sites with dubious editorial quality.

 • Artificial anchors: repetition of exact commercial anchors, without editorial logic.

-If you check several of these boxes, your profile is weakening.
-Then, move towards a "quality first" approach, as detailed in our guide to **obtaining quality backlinks**.
+If you check several of these boxes, your profile is weakened.
+Then, move towards a "quality first" approach, as detailed in our guide to obtaining quality backlinks.

 2. SEO consequences of toxic links